 Attend the Mamuthones ancient ritual in Sardinia

 This is really ancient and one of the best things to do in Sardinia.
-We are talking about some 2,000 years.
+We are talking about 2000 years.
 In fact, while today it’s celebrated in conjunction with the carnival, this is an ancient ritual thousands of years ago the people in Sardinia used to perform at the end of the winter to bode well for a good harvest.
 The ritual consists of the so-called Mamuthones, black wooden masks (the uglier, the better) wearing sheepskin and some 40 kg of copper bells that perform a propitiatory rhythmic dance the first time in January around the fires lit up for Saint Anthony’s festival and then in February during the Carnival.

 With the takeover of the Christian religion in Italy, the new “rulers” of our faith couldn’t ban all former celebrations like this old pagan ritual, so they kept allowing them by giving them a more trivial meaning (the carnival) and assigning them right before Lent, the 40-day repentance period before Easter.